saykim0727/F-WINE/fuzzer/seed/README.md

-This directory has the seeds that caused the crash in EOS webassembly module.
+This directory has the seeds that caused the crash in web assembly engine.